matthew-scherf/Only-One/preliminary_paper.md

 This is not a claim about someone else, somewhere else.
 It is a claim about the one reading these words right now.

 Can it be formalized?
-We believe so.
+Yes.
 Can it be verified?
-We are demonstrating that it can.
+Yes.
 Can it be realized?
 That is up to you.

 ---